We will send you a letter before your admission date explaining what you will need to do on the day you are booked to come into hospital.

 You should bring:

-- day clothes - this will help you recover faster
+- day clothes and shoes - this will help you recover faster

 toiletries (e.g. soap, flannel, brush, comb, tissues, toothpaste, toothbrush and cleansing wipes)